Football clubs

 1910 - 1913

-The Junior Conservatives were initially formed as a cricket club before forming a football team in 1910.
-The team played home games at Ore Valley and competed for the Brassey and Hillier Cups.
+Originally founded as a cricket club, the Junior Conservatives formed a football team in 1910.
+They played their home matches at Ore Valley and competed for both the Brassey Cup and the Hillier Cup.

 Junior Imperials